s-ane/rblx-name-generator/README.md

 Either way use an alt account.
 ----

-this is discontinued because ill probs rewrite it, but ill leave the old version here on this repo
+this script is discontinued and i do not maintain it anymore.
 ----
 the new version is gonna include much more stuff, and its gonna look cleaner, no spoils
 ----